Older people may find social networking useful and interesting as it provides the opportunity to

 There are a number of social networking websites aimed specifically at older people which focus more on establishing private online networks for friends and family.
 These sites are similar to Facebook but are restricted to older people and their families and friends.
 These sites are also presented in a more accessible format with clear buttons and language.

 Finer Day has a distinct design with large colourful buttons which makes the website easier to use for people of all ages.
 It may appeal more to people who are new to using the internet.
 There are options to send messages to friends, create a calendar online, share photos, create a personal profile, and find your friends to create your network.
 It is a free service for older people.
-For more information about the Finer Day Social network please visit the Finer Day website You can watch a video about the Finer Day Social Network.
+For more information about the Finer Day Social network please visit the Finer Day website.

 Other Social Networks